mix/Dizzy/README.md

 # Dizzy

-### A Dizzying Custom UIActivityIndicatorView, Configurable through Interface Builder

-I was way late on reading-up about [`IBInspectable`](https://developer.apple.com/library/ios/recipes/xcode_help-IB_objects_media/Chapters/CreatingaLiveViewofaCustomObject.html) and [`IBDesignable`](https://developer.apple.com/library/ios/recipes/xcode_help-IB_objects_media/Chapters/CreatingaLiveViewofaCustomObject.html).
-So I started playing around with them.
+I was way late on reading-up about [`IBInspectable`](https://developer.apple.com/library/ios/recipes/xcode_help-IB_objects_media/Chapters/CreatingaLiveViewofaCustomObject.html) and [`IBDesignable`](https://developer.apple.com/library/ios/recipes/xcode_help-IB_objects_media/Chapters/CreatingaLiveViewofaCustomObject.html), so I started playing around with them.
 One thing led to another, which led to this thing.
 Turns out they are pretty awesome time savers and I/we/you/me should use them more often!
+So, for those of you who want to learn, or are looking for a `UIActivityIndicatorView` that can take a custom image, here is…

+### A Dizzying Custom Activity Indicator, Configurable through Interface Builder

 ![Dizzy Sample Application Demo](https://cloud.githubusercontent.com/assets/517428/16718482/4d6d981c-46d5-11e6-8bc5-78161ec476ab.gif)